External voting: a GlobalIrish.ie factsheet

 Irish people living abroad currently have no voting rights.
 This situation is becoming somewhat unusual in an international context.

-Currently, there are around 115 countries and territories – including nearly all developed nations – that have systems in place to allow their emigrants to vote.
+Currently there around 115 countries and territories – including nearly all developed nations – that have systems in place to allow their emigrants to vote.
 And the number is growing.
 Even countries with very high rates of emigration, such as Italy, the Dominican Republic, and Mexico have recently allowed their expats to vote.
+[2013 update: Since this was written in 2007, there has been an accelerating trend toward allowing overseas citizens to vote - the number would now be substantially higher than the estimate from the 2006 study.]

-A 2006 study of countries that allow their emigrants to voted included:
+A 2006 study of countries that allow their emigrants to vote included:

 - 21 African nations